Waste sorting

 Separating non-ferrous metals is important.
 Firstly, metals like aluminium, copper and brass are highly valuable, and represent a significant source of revenue for recycling companies.
 Secondly, operators require waste flows with a high level of purity.
 This means that aluminium locks need to be removed from old glass, for example, before the glassworks can melt down the secondary raw material to produce new glass.
 Valuable non-ferrous metals can also be found in the clinker from waste incineration plants.
 These are particularly valuable, as the thermal processing cleanses the metals of any organic impurities.

-RecyclingAKTIV will feature leading manufacturers of eddy current separators.
+The thematic focus RecyclingAKTIV will feature leading manufacturers of eddy current separators.
 The latest models are capable of generating extremely powerful magnetic fields, allowing them to remove tiny or low-magnetic non-ferrous metal particles from the waste flow.

 Furthermore, installing an eddy current separator requires you to bear a number of factors in mind, such as the flight path of the non-ferrous metals.
 This flight path must be calculated precisely to ensure that the non-ferrous metals are separated effectively.
 This depends on the waste that you wish to separate.
 Aluminium drinks cans, for example, have a different flight path to copper wires.